The Honeycombs: Career

-The group was founded in November 1963 as an amateur band founded by Martin Murray.
-Its members were Murray (a hairdresser), his salon assistant Honey Lantree, her brother John, and two friends.
-Originally they called themselves the Sheratons.
+The group was founded as an amateur band by Martin Murray in November 1963.
+Its members were Murray (a hairdresser), his salon assistant Anne "Honey" Lantree, her brother John, and two friends.
+Originally, they called themselves the Sheratons.

-The group played dates in the West End of London, and at the Mildmay Tavern, a North London pub.
-Among those attending an appearance of the band in February 1964 were aspiring songwriters Ken Howard and Alan Blaikley.
-Howard and Blaikley would become a prolific British songwriting team, but in 1964 they had just started their career.
-They got into conversation with the group, which appeared interested in a few songs the duo had just written.
-The group had already arranged an audition with indie record producer Joe Meek.
-The audition resulted in a recording of Howard and Blaikley's "Have I the Right?"
+The group played dates in the West End of London, and at the Mildmay Tavern, a north London pub.
+Among those attending a February 1964 performance by the band were aspiring songwriters Ken Howard and Alan Blaikley.
+Howard and Blaikley would become a prolific British songwriting team, but in 1964, they had just started their career.
+They got into conversation with the group, who appeared interested in a few songs the duo had just written.
+The group had already arranged an audition with indie record producer Joe Meek, which resulted in a recording of Howard and Blaikley's "Have I the Right?"
 Meek himself provided the B-side, "Please Don't Pretend Again".

-Meek used his apartment at 304 Holloway Road, Islington, as a recording studio.
-Three UK No. 1 hits were produced there: "Johnny Remember Me" by John Leyton, "Telstar" by The Tornados and "Have I the Right?"
+Meek used his apartment, at 304 Holloway Road, Islington, as a recording studio.
+Three UK No. 1 hits were produced there: "Johnny Remember Me" by John Leyton, "Telstar" by The Tornados, and "Have I the Right?"

 Conspicuous in "Have I the Right?" is the prominence of the drums, whose effect was enhanced by members of the group stamping their feet on the wooden stairs to the studio.
-Meek recorded the effect with five microphones he had fixed to the banisters with bicycle clips.
-For the finishing touch someone beat a tambourine directly onto a microphone.
+Meek recorded the effect with five microphones fixed to the banisters with bicycle clips.
+For the finishing touch, someone beat a tambourine directly onto a microphone.
 The recording was also somewhat sped up.

 "Have I the Right?" was released on 26 June 1964 on the Pye record label.
-Louis Benjamin, Pye's later chairman, renamed the group as "The Honeycombs", a pun on the drummer's name and her job as a hairdresser's assistant.
-The sales started slowly, but by the end of July the record started to climb the UK Singles Chart.
+Louis Benjamin, later Pye's chairman, renamed the group as "The Honeycombs", a pun on the drummer's name and her job as a hairdresser's assistant.
+The sales started slowly, but by the end of July, the record started to climb the UK Singles Chart.
 Honey Lantree's status as a female drummer in a top band was as unusual then as it is now, and some questioned whether she was just a visual novelty, despite her genuine drumming ability.
-At the end of August the record reached No. 1.
+At the end of August, the record reached No. 1.
 "Have I the Right?" was also a big success outside the UK, hitting No. 1 in Australia and Canada, No. 3 in Ireland, No. 5 in the US, and No. 2 in the Netherlands.
 Overall sales of the record reached a million.
 The Honeycombs also recorded a German version of the song: "Hab ich das Recht?"
-Both the English and the German versions reached No 21 in the German charts: the English one in October, the German one in November 1964.
+Both the English and the German versions reached No. 21 in the German charts: the English one in October, the German one in November 1964.